alexandermendes/jest-page-tester/README.md

 ## Configuration

-Jest page tester can be configured by adding a `jest-page-tester.config.js` file to the root of your repo, or by adding the `jest-page-tester` property to your `package.json` file.
+Jest page tester can be configured by adding a `jest-page-tester.config.js` file to the root of your repo, or by adding a `jest-page-tester` property to your `package.json` file.

 The available options are documented below.